bagder/http3-explained/en/criticism.md

 ## This is just Google

-No it isn't.
+No it is not.
 Google brought the initial spec to the IETF after having proved, on a large Internet-wide scale, that deploying this style of protocol over UDP actually works and performs well.